fluhus/blini/paper/paper.md

 services such as BLAST [@altschul1990basic] or CZID [@simmonds2024cz].

-In recent years, k-mer-based algorithms were introduced, that enabled efficient searching in large datasets on local machines.
+In recent years, k-mer-based algorithms were introduced, which enabled efficient searching in large datasets on local machines.
 Mash distance [@ondov2016mash] introduced an alignment-free estimation formula for average nucleotide identity between sequences, making sequence comparison linear.